-At the age of five Dascha began to play the piano, followed by piano and composition lessons at the conservatory in Moscow.
+Dascha Dauenhauer began playing the piano at the age of five, which was soon followed by piano and composition lessons.
 When she was seven, her family moved to Berlin where she deepened her education of music.
-She is a multiple winner of the competitions "Jugend musiziert" and "Jugend komponiert".
-A large variety of own works was created, including mainly chamber music and soloist instrumentations.
-Her orchestral piece "Sinfonietta" was premiered at the Philharmonie Berlin in 2004.
+She is a multi-year winner of the competitions “"Jugend musiziert“ and “"Jugend komponiert“.
+A large variety of own works was created, including chamber music and soloistic instrumentations.
+Her orchestral piece “"Sinfonietta“ was premiered at the Philharmonie Berlin in 2004.

 since 2016 Film Music study (Master) at the Film University Konrad Wolf in Babelsberg

 2013 Diploma degree in Music Theory at the UdK Berlin with Prof. Dr. Hartmut Fladt

 2005-2006 Compostition lessons at the Julius-Stern-Institut with Prof. Brettingham-Smith